Govt appoints Dr V Anantha Nageswaran as Chief Economic Advisor

 The central government on Friday appointed Dr V Anantha Nageswaran as the new Chief Economic Advisor (CEA) with immediate effect.
 The announcement comes ahead of the presentation of the Union Budget for the financial year 2022-2023 and the Economic Survey.

 Nageswaram was a former part-time member of the PM’s Economic Advisory Council (EAC).
+He has now assumed charge as the next CEA after KV Subramanian announced return to academia after the completion of his three-year term on December 17, 2021.

 Prior to this appointment, Nageswaran has worked as a writer, author, teacher and consultant.
 He has taught at several business schools and institutes of management in India and in Singapore and has published extensively.